foldcat/oasync/README.md

 #### behaviors

-Now, let's take a look at the procedure, `core`, we want to execute immediately after oasync runtime initializes.
+Lets take a look at the procedure `core` that we need to execute immediately after the oasync runtime initializes.

 ```odin
 core :: proc(_: rawptr) -> oa.Behavior {